The Palazzo Colonna Gallery in Rome

 The art collections of the Galleria Colonna

-The construction of the splendid and majestic is also of this period Colonna Gallery, which faces for 76 meters on Via IV Novembre: authentic jewel of the Roman baroque, is now open to the public, with the most representative and most artistic apartments of the Palace, which host the Artistic Collections of family, notified and bound by the fidelity of 1800, where they can be admired masterpieces of absolute excellence by the major Italian and foreign artists between the fifteenth and sixteenth centuries.
+Of this era is also the construction of the splendid and majestic Galleria Colonna, which overlooks 76 meters on Via IV Novembre: authentic jewel of the Roman baroque, is now open to the public, with the most representative and most artistic apartments of the Palace, which host the Family Art Collections, notified and bound by the 1800 fidecommisso, where masterpieces of absolute excellence can be admired by the major Italian and foreign artists between the fifteenth and sixteenth centuries.
 Among the many, Pinturicchio, Cosmè Tura, Annibale Carracci, Guido Reni, Tintoretto, Salvator Rosa, Bronzino, Guercino, Veronese, Vanvitelli and many others.

 Services: a magnificent testimony of the Baroque in Rome